-Next month, at the upcoming Baselworld 2011 trade show that will gather serious watchmaking brands from around the globe, the Swiss brand Mira Watches -a brand that dates its origins back to 1896, but not particularly known to the general public- will proudly reveal its new Mira Fee Celeste (ref.
-M107RBK) with its dial featuring a beautifully executed Swan motif in 18-karat rose gold and white mother of pearl.
+At the Baselworld 2011 trade show that gathers the most serious brands from around the globe, the Swiss brand Mira -the one that dates its origins back to 1896, but, regretfully, is not particularly known to the general public- will proudly reveal its new Fee Celeste (ref.
+M107RBK) model with its dial featuring a beautifully executed Swan motif in 18-karat rose gold and white mother of pearl.

 Yes, while Mira is one of the stars in the constellation of Cetus, the person responsible for this model wisely decided that placing a sea monster on the dial would not be a particularly good idea and used a more graceful creature as a source of their inspiration.